 - Drake, Sean J. 2019.
 “The Segregation of ‘Failures’: Unequal Schools and Disadvantaged Students in a Middle-Class Neighborhood.”
 Journal of Education for Students Placed at Risk (JESPAR), 25 (3) 201-224 https://doi.org/10.1080/10824669.2019.1687301

-- Drake, S. J. (2019).
+- Drake, Sean J. 2019.
 “Academic Segregation and the Institutional Success Frame: Unequal Schooling and Racial Disparity in an Integrated, Affluent Community.”
-Chapter 9 in Asian Migration and Education Cultures in the Anglosphere, edited by M. Watkins, C. Ho, and R. Butler.
+In Asian Migration and Education Cultures in the Anglosphere, ed.
+M. Watkins, C. Ho, and R. Butler.
 New York, NY: Routledge.
 (This book was originally published as a special issue of the Journal of Ethnic and Migration Studies.)